 Filter by Shape:

 No images found matching the description.
-Please modify your filters to see additional results.
+Please modify your filters to see additional results or click "Reset Filters" above to start over.

 Among the most popular variations of Rulon®, Rulon® LR is the “Go-To” material for general purpose bearing applications.
 Rulon LR has a superior chemical inertness, with a ceramic filler for better dielectric and thermal insulation.